-So You Don't
+Eat Slowly So You Don’t Gulp Air

 When you finally get home after a long day, you’re totally famished — we get it.
 But that doesn’t mean you should scarf down your dinner in a hurry.
 Eating too quickly causes you to swallow excess air, which can lead to uncomfortable gas and bloating.
 Slowing down the chewing with your mouth closed, on the other hand, can have the opposite effect.
 Fight off the urge to vacuum your entire meal by snacking on something like a small piece of fruit or an ounce of nuts on your way home.
 Then, after you’ve settled in, sit down and have a leisurely supper.

-Happy Hour Drink
+Swap Your Happy Hour Drink for Lemon Water

 When people retain fluid, they tend to skimp on water because they think it will make their bloating worse.
 Since water retention is the body’s way of holding onto fluid so it doesn’t dehydrate, the opposite is true.
 Drinking lots of water (and skipping dehydrating booze) signals the body that it no longer needs to hold onto every last drop to stay hydrated.
 Lemons are a natural diuretic, so adding them to your glass will speed up the process.
 (Not a lemon fan?
 Whip up a glass of detox water instead.)